MicrosoftDocs/azure-dev-docs/articles/javascript/includes/azure-cli-mongodb.md

 ms.topic: include
 ms.date: 08/08/2022
 ---

 <a name="create-a-cosmos-db-resource-for-mongodb"></a>

-## Create an Azure Cosmos DB resource for MongoDB with Azure CLI
+## Create a resource for Azure Cosmos DB for MongoDB via the Azure CLI

 Use the following Azure CLI [az cosmosdb create](/cli/azure/cosmosdb#az-cosmosdb-create) command in the [Azure Cloud Shell](https://shell.azure.com) to create a new Azure Cosmos DB resource for a mongoDB database.